 - Save the selection (Select > Save Selection or click the Save Selection icon in the Channels tab);

 - Cmd/Ctrl + D to deselect.

 That’s it!
-Your first Luminosity Mask based on the highlights.
+You created your first Luminosity Mask based on the highlights.

-Bonus Tip: if all you need is a quick selection of the highlights, simply hit Cmd/Ctrl + Opt/Alt + 2 and Photoshop will make it.
+if all you need is a quick selection of the highlights, simply hit Cmd/Ctrl + Opt/Alt + 2, and Photoshop will make it.

-Remember to rename your channels so you don’t get confused, particularly if you create more.
-Highlights 1 is your first, Shadows 1 the duplicate.
+Remember to rename your channels, so you don’t get confused, particularly if you’re going to create more.
+Highlights 1 is your first, Shadows 1 is the duplicate.
 The number 1 in the name will help later when refining.

-But what about midtones?
-Well, it’s a bit less straightforward but it’s quick once you created the Highlights 1 and Shadows 1 channels:
+But what about mid-tones?
+Well, it’s a bit less straightforward, but it’s quick once you create the Highlights 1 and Shadows 1 channels: